The state of human nature

 What a social order needs to be

 Humans imagine that people have rights and are part of social classes.
 These constructs are called social orders.
 Social orders have changed throughout history.
 Not surprisingly, the elites benefit the most from the social order.
 But a social order can provide peace and stability.

 Rational debates and historical processes

 Most matters in society aren’t straightforward but rational debates can be used to evaluate ideas.
 Yet many arguments aren’t settled in a debate but in a struggle that is often called a historical process.
 The consequences of implementing an idea in society are difficult to predict so that people may try it out.

 The Great Law Of Peace

 Is it possible to have a more equal and free society?
 Perhaps there is a society that can show us the way.
 In the year 1142 five North American tribes, Mohawk, Onondaga, Oneida, Cayuga, and Seneca, formed a league that came to known as the Five Nations.
 Their arrangements were not uncommon in tribal societies, but perhaps we can learn from them.

 New World Order

 The direction of history is towards a closer integration of the world.
 The world is becoming one in three major ways, intellectually, economically and politically.
 In recent decades globalisation has transformed the world.

 One of the most successful ideas ever is multiculturalism.
-Kings who conquered an empire of different peoples allowed these peoples to keep their customs and settle their own affairs as long as they didn’t pose a threat to the social and political order.
+Leaders who conquered an empire of different peoples often allowed them to keep their customs and settle their own affairs as long as they did not pose a threat to the social and political order.
 It brought peace and prosperity.
-If the empire lasted long enough, the peoples in the empire began to form a common culture.
+If the empire lasted long enough then the peoples in the empire formed a common culture.